-- 1. Observing the ball carrier and action around him while you are the nearest official. - 2.
-Marking the forward progress or out of bounds spot if the ball becomes dead on your side of the field.
-If the ball goes to the other side of the field, backing up your colleague on the other side of the field by either estimating the dead-ball spot or mirroring his spot. - 3.
-Observing any fumble where you are the nearest official or have the best view, and marking the spot with a bean bag. - 4.
-Observing any illegal forward pass, especially if you have a view that is level or nearly level with the ball carrier. - 5.
-Observing blocks by players in your area of responsibility ahead of and around the ball carrier, particularly: - (a) illegal block in the back and holding fouls at the point of attack - (b) illegal block below the waist fouls anywhere - (c) safety-related fouls such as face masking, tripping or chop blocks - (d) illegal forward handing - (e) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders - (f) late hits by any player after the ball is dead - 6.
-Observing any hand-off or backward pass where you are the nearest official or have the best view, and marking the spot with a bean bag.
+- 1. Observing the ball carrier and action around them while you are the nearest official. - Marking the forward progress or out of bounds spot if the ball becomes dead on your side of the field.
+If the ball goes to the other side of the field, backing up your colleague on the other side of the field by either estimating the dead-ball spot or mirroring their spot. - 3.
+Observing any fumble where you are the nearest official or have the best view, and marking the spot with a bean bag. × - 4.
+Observing blocks by players in your area of responsibility ahead of and around the ball carrier, particularly: - (a) illegal block in the back and holding fouls at the point of attack - (b) illegal block below the waist fouls anywhere - (c) safety-related fouls such as face masking, tripping, chop blocks or illegal blind-side blocks - (d) assisting the runner§ - (e) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders - (f) late hits by any player after the ball is dead - 5.
+Observing any hand-off or pass where you are the nearest official or have the best view, and marking the spot with a bean bag. - 6.
+Observing any illegal forward pass or forward handing, especially if you have a view that is level or nearly level with the ball carrier.